Angular dependence, blackness and polarization effects in integral conversion electron M\"ossbauer spectroscopy

-Not regarding the number of approximations we had to make in order to obtain eq.\ (\ref{eq:JcemsSimple}), the result may seem to be commonsensical: the \(\sin \vartheta\) term in front of the integral simply takes the reduced cross section of a slanted sample into account.
+Not regarding the number of approximations we had to make in order to obtain eq.~(\ref{eq:JcemsSimple}), the result may seem to be commonsensical: the \(\sin \vartheta\) term in front of the integral simply takes the reduced cross section of a tilted sample into account.
 The number of resonantly absorbed photons at depth \(z\) is given by the derivative term inside the integral.
-For small angles the photons travel a longer path \(z/\sin\vartheta\) to reach depth \(z\) and therefore they get absorbed more likely near the surface as compared to the case of perpendicular incidence.
-However, one should keep in mind, that eq.\ (\ref{eq:JcemsSimple}) is only valid for not too small angles, when the linear approximation in eq.\ (\ref{eq:Telsorend}) is valid and the reflection is negligible and \(\left[\tens{\chi}^M,{\tens{\chi}^M}\herm\right]=0\).
+For small angles, the photons travel a longer path \(z/\sin\vartheta\) to reach depth \(z\) and therefore they get absorbed more likely near the surface as compared to the case of perpendicular-incidence.
+However, one should keep in mind, that eq.~(\ref{eq:JcemsSimple}) is only valid for not too small angles, when the linear approximation in eq.~(\ref{eq:Telsorend}) is valid and the reflection is negligible and \(\left[\tens{\chi}^M,{\tens{\chi}^M}\herm\right]=0\).

 Until now we did not take an essential feature of the M\"{o}ssbauer effect into account, namely the moving source.
-The density matrix of the \(\gamma\)-ray beam emitted by the M\"{o}ssbauer source that moves with velocity \(v\) can be written as
+The density matrix of the \(\gamma\)-beam emitted by the M\"{o}ssbauer source that moves with velocity \(v\) can be written as

 where \(\tens{\rho}_i^\text{pol}\) characterizes the intensity ratio and polarization of the \(i\)-th line at position \(E_i\) in the energy spectrum, \(\mathcal{L}_i(E,v)\) is the (Lorentzian) shape function of the \(i\)-th line, \(\Gamma\) is the line width and \(c\) is the speed of light.
 Disregarding the background the measured CEMS intensity, as a function of the energy, i.e.\ of the M\"{o}ssbauer drive velocity can be written as:

-where \(f_S\) is M\"{ossbauer}-Lamb factor of the source and \(\mathcal{I}\) is the total intensity of the source incident on the sample.
+where \(f_S\) is M\"{ossbauer}\,--\,Lamb factor of the source and \(\mathcal{I}\) is the total intensity of the source incident on the sample.

-In order to calculate the CEMS spectra the knowledge of the electron escape function \(W(z)\) is required.
+In order to calculate the CEM spectra the knowledge of the electron escape function \(W(z)\) is required.
 In the following, we consider \(^{57}\)Fe CEM spectroscopy.
 The same treatment may be applied to CEMS on other isotopes.
 Liljequist derived semi-empirical formulae based on his Monte-Carlo simulations \cite{Liljequist78,Liljequist98}.
-Instead of depth, he uses the equivalent depth in iron defined as
+Instead of depth, he used the `equivalent depth in iron' defined as

 where \(\varrho\) is the density of the sample and \(\varrho_\text{Fe}\) the density of natural iron at ambient conditions.
 For a homogeneous layer, the escape function can be well approximated with an exponential,